-Evolved from the 18th and 19th century fetish for fancy sandwiches, tea, and extravagant pastries and cakes, in some respects, it’s a miracle it’s survived into the 21st century.
+This charming affectation evolved from the 18th and 19th century passion for fancy sandwiches, tea, and extravagant pastries and cakes.
+In some respects, it’s a miracle it’s survived into the 21st century.

-Combining an elegance of presentation with a sense of distinct optimism and occasion though, it has far from died out.
-Instead, it’s become a pinnacle of occasions.
+Combining an elegance of presentation with a sense of celebration and an air of sophistication, it has far from died out.
+Instead, it’s become a pinnacle of social outings.

 And if you’re in Melbourne, there are plenty of places to indulge that elegant fantasy or mark that celebratory day.
-Grab your bone china cups, extend your little fingers, and let’s take a tour around 15 of the top high tea spots in Melbourne.
+So grab your bone china cups, extend your little fingers, and let’s take a tour around 15 of the best high tea venues in Melbourne.

-Part of the point of high tea is that the venue should exude comfortable opulence.
-Conservatory in the Crown has comfortable opulence breathing out of every pore, every inch of its marble flooring properly upholstered chairs.
+A key point of high tea is that the setting should exude comfortable opulence.
+Conservatory in the Crown has comfortable opulence exuding from every pore with every inch of its marble flooring covered with properly upholstered chairs.
+So it makes sense to open our take on the best high tea venues in Melbourne here

 With high ceilings and swags of drapery, it has that sense of good things about to happen from the second you walk in.
 And that’s before they bring out the food.